-Bates’s professional research interests include the Apostle Paul, early Christology, the Trinity, prosopological exegesis, the use of the Old Testament in the New Testament, reception history, theological interpretation of Scripture, the Gospels, the life and teachings of Jesus, and Justin Martyr.
+Bates’s research interests include the Apostle Paul, Jesus, early Christology, the Trinity, prosopological exegesis, the use of the Old Testament in the New Testament, theological interpretation of Scripture, and Justin Martyr.